-High-risk auto insurance—often called nonstandard auto insurance—covers drivers who insurance companies determine have a higher risk of filing a claim, being an inconsistent payer, or being involved in an accident.
-While high-risk auto insurance policies are typically more expensive, drivers can improve their records and even remove their high-risk designation over time.
+High-risk auto insurance—often called nonstandard auto insurance—covers drivers who have a higher risk of filing a claim, paying inconsistently, or being involved in an accident.
+While insurance policies or high-risk drivers are typically more expensive, drivers can improve their records and even remove their high-risk designation over time

 If you have a major violation—such as a DUI or DWI—on your record, you’ll likely be considered a high-risk driver.
 The same may be true if you have several minor traffic violations, like speeding tickets.

 Statistically, young drivers and others who haven’t held a driver’s license for very long are more likely to be involved in accidents than more experienced drivers.
 The risk gradually decreases over time—along with rates—but begins increasing again as drivers reach their 60s or 70s because of their risk of vision issues and slower reaction times.

 Even with a clean driving record, allowing your auto insurance to lapse can lead an insurance company to consider you a high risk to insure.
 Whether your insurance lapse was accidental or the result of a tough financial choice, there’s good news—if you act quickly and contact your insurance provider, you could face only minimal penalties.

 There’s no universal timetable for being designated as a high-risk driver—each driver is considered individually based on their driving record and other factors.
 For example, if you have multiple serious traffic violations, such as excessive speeding or driving without a license, you’ll likely be considered a high-risk driver for a longer period than someone with minor violations.

 For example, violations like speeding tickets add points to your driving record.
 These points are typically removed from your driving record after a certain amount of time.
 If you maintain a clean record over time, points will eventually fall off your record and you’ll no longer require high-risk auto insurance.

 There are many reasons you could be considered higher-risk with an auto insurance provider, including: